space-wizards/docs/src/en/general-development/tips/writing-guidebook-entries.md

       guides:
       - MachineUpgrading #this is the guide that is opened
 ```
-## Using Markdown
+## Using Richtext
-For consistency across the guidebook, it's easier to pick one way to use each markdown tag and stick to it.
+For consistency across the guidebook, it's easier to pick one way to use each richtext tag and stick to it.

 A good way to use each tag is listed here.
 - `[color=cyan]` should be used to highlight keywords or phrases directly related to the subheader.